Rostamabd/Convert_Genotype_code_2_Plink_format/README.md

 Preparation of genotype data for Genome-wide association studies and Genomic Selection is an unavoidable and time consuming step in genomic analysis.

-genotyping data usually come from the genotyping company or institauation in the lgen or SNP coding format.
+Genotype data usually come from the genotyping company or institutions in the lgen or SNP coding format.

 Plink, GCTA, R are basically the basic programs for GWAS and Genomic Prediction.
-Here I have provided a code in both R and shell for converting the genotype data fron SNP code (0=AA, 1=AB and 2=BB) to plink format.
+Here, I have provided a code in both R and shell for converting the genotype data fron SNP code (0=AA, 1=AB and 2=BB) to plink format.

 ## 1) Convert from 0, 1 and 2 to Plink Format Using R